bokkypoobah/EthearnalCrowdsaleContractAudit/audit/README.md

 * **VERY LOW IMPORTANCE** The second `require(weiToBuy > 0);` statement in `EthearnalRepTokenCrowdsale.buyTokens()` is redundant as
   the first `require(weiToBuy > 0);` is followed by a `min(weiToBuy, ...)` statement
   * [x] Developer pointed out that the second statement is not redundant

+And the following recommendations are of low importance:

 * **LOW IMPORTANCE** In *MultiOwnable*, `getOwners()` should be declared constant
 * **LOW IMPORTANCE** In *Treasury*, consider making `teamWallet` public